linux-nvme/nvme-stas/README.md

 **`stafd`** can automatically find and set up connections to Discovery Controllers.
 To do this, **`stafd`** registers with the [Avahi](https://www.avahi.org/), the mDNS/DNS-SD (Service Discovery) daemon.
 Discovery Controllers that advertise themselves with service type `_nvme-disc._tcp` will be recognized by Avahi, which will inform **`stafd`**.

+### Why is Avahi failing to discover services on some interfaces?

+Linux limits the number of multicast group memberships that a host can belong to.
+The default is 20.
+For Avahi to monitor mDNS (multicast DNS) packets on all interfaces, the host computer must be able to register one multicast group per interface.
+This can be physical or logical interfaces.
+For example, configuring 10 VLANs on a physical interface increases the total number of interfaces by 10.
+If the total number of interfaces is greater than the limit of 20, then Avahi won't be able to monitor all interfaces.

+The limit can be changed by configuring the variable **`igmp_max_memberships`**.
+This variable is defined [here](https://sysctl-explorer.net/net/ipv4/igmp_max_memberships/) in the kernel documentation.
+And this [StackExchange page](https://unix.stackexchange.com/questions/23832/is-there-a-way-to-increase-the-20-multicast-group-limit-per-socket) describes how one can increase the limit.

 # STAC - STorage Appliance Connector